Reinvesting or Not Reinvesting Your Dividends

 Would you rather have enjoyed over $136,000 in cash along the way and taken 16 or 17 vacations with your family, or would you rather have an extra $1,100,000 or so today, along with the $30,000 of annual cash dividend income that comes with it?

-Today, as a retiree, the former executive would be glad she made that election as she received the $42,000 in cash dividends each year courtesy of Coca-Cola, the Atlanta-based soft drink giant.
+Today, as a retiree, the former executive would be glad they made that election as they received the $42,000 in cash dividends each year courtesy of Coca-Cola, the Atlanta-based soft drink giant.

-On the other hand, a young employee struggling to make ends meet, who invested his $10,000 inheritance in Coca-Cola stock might have been better off using the dividend payments for enjoyment throughout his lifetime because the utility and enjoyment of those family trips would exceed the utility of the extra wealth today.
+On the other hand, a young employee struggling to make ends meet, who invested their $10,000 inheritance in Coca-Cola stock might have been better off using the dividend payments for enjoyment throughout their lifetime because the utility and enjoyment of those family trips would exceed the utility of the extra wealth today.

-He would still end up with roughly $500,000 in his brokerage account and $12,000 in annual income from his dividends.
+They would still end up with roughly $500,000 in his brokerage account and $12,000 in annual income from their dividends.
 That's a great result and, ultimately, your goal isn’t to die with the highest net worth possible.